📷 : A P Wilding www.apwildingphotography.com

 I actually didn’t know very much!
 I remember my mum was trying to explain it, badly!!
 I understood that the main character, Adrian, was a little bit nerdy and that he loves a girl called Pandora, but didn’t know who Pandora was.
-And I started to understand from each recall that Nigel was not only Adrian’s best friend, but the comedy character, so was looking forward to seeing what else Nigel was going to do in the show!
+And I started to understand from each recall that Nigel was not only Adrian’s best friend, but the comedy character, so I was looking forward to seeing what else Nigel was going to do in the show!

 Do you remember how you felt finding out you’d booked the role of Nigel and can you describe the character in five words?

 I have the ‘name boards’ (the cast list board when you go into the theatre) on my door from Mary Poppins and Matilda and when I came home one night my mum followed me upstairs and as I walked past my room I saw a printed piece of paper with my name on and ‘Nigel’ underneath.
 My mum said, ‘Hang on, did you see that on your door?’
-I turned round and said excitedly, ‘Is this a joke?
+I turned around and said excitedly, ‘Is this a joke?
 Did I really get it?’.
 As she was saying yes, I just remember jumping and shouting with excitement!
 I was just so happy I ended up getting a bit emotional!
 Luckily, my brother recorded the whole thing so he can keep reminding me of my emotional state!
 But it’s definitely the most thrilled I’ve ever been about being offered a part.

 Nigel in five words: Confident, Cool, Funny, Flirtatious, Loyal.